tysonhunsberger-byte/ambiance/README.md

 archives or folders into interactive "bubbles" on the External App Desktop (the band of windows shown underneath the main Noisetown viewport):

-1. **Source** – Enter a path to a `.zip` archive or an extracted directory.
+1. **Source** – Enter a path to a `.zip` archive, an extracted directory, or a single executable file.
 The helper safely copies/expands the contents into `.cache/external_apps/workspaces/<slug>`.
-   The bundled Modalys download is an installer; if you prefer to work with the raw Modalys files or Max 9 patches, extract them first and point the source field at that folder or a fresh zip of the unpacked files.
+The bundled Modalys download is an installer; if you prefer to work with the raw Modalys files or Max 9 patches, extract them first (or request the raw files) and point the source field at that folder, a fresh zip of the unpacked files, or the executable you want to run.
 2. **Entry HTML (optional)** – Provide a relative path to an HTML file when you want the workspace to surface inside the app as an iframe.
 3. **Executable (optional)** – Supply a relative path to a native binary or script to